Sever - Dynamic GUI Editor

 The target GUI element.

-An action that describes what to do with the target.
+An action that describes what should happen to the target.

 .